Qingdao: Festivals

+Other notable festivals include the Qingdao International Horticultural Exposition, a major international fair which was held in the city in 2014.

 Media

 Qingdao previously had a large German community and a German garrison, so three German newspapers operated in Qingdao.
 German papers included Deutsch-Asiatische Warte (泰東古今鑑 (泰东古今鉴, Tàidōng Gǔjīn Jiàn); weekly newspaper published until 1906, included Die Welt des Ostens, Altes und Neues aus Asiens drei Kaiserreichen, a cultural supplement), the Tsingtauer Neueste Nachrichten and the Kiautschou Post (a daily paper published from 1908 to 1912, referring to the Kiautschou (Jiaozhou) Bay concession).
 German publishing in Qingdao ended after World War I and the beginning of the Japanese administration.

 A 1912 publication of the United States Department of Commerce, Bureau of Foreign and Domestic Commerce said that the Tageblatt für Nordchina of Tianjin was read in Qingdao and that major newspapers from Shanghai were also read in Qingdao.

 Bandao Broadcasting Media Corporation, a news and broadcasting agency was founded in 1999.

 Tourism

 Qingdao attracts many tourists due to its seaside setting and temperate weather.
 Parks, beaches, sculptures, and unique German and modern architecture line the shore.
 Its centrally located tourist information center, the "Qingdao Information Center for International Visitors for International Visitors," is located on Middle Hong Kong Road (香港中路).